-The Chase Sapphire Reserve® card is known for its unparalleled rewards and remarkable perks but, of course, they come at a price: A steep annual fee of $550.
+The Chase Sapphire Reserve® card is known for its unparalleled rewards and remarkable perks, but they come at a price — a steep annual fee of $550.

 If you’re a Chase Sapphire Reserve® cardholder, or are thinking of applying, you’ll want to know how you can take advantage of the card’s benefits to make the fee worth it.

 The good news is that savvy cardholders can maximize their Chase Sapphire Reserve® benefits and make it worth the cost.
 Here’s how.

 - Get reimbursed if your flight is delayed

 - Take advantage of the Visa Infinite Concierge Service

 Chase Sapphire Reserve® comes with a host of travel perks.
 These include a $300 annual travel credit, rental car perks and trip cancellation/interruption insurance.
 The card also charges no foreign transaction fees.

 But one of the best Chase Sapphire Reserve® benefits is enrollment in Priority Pass Select, which gives cardholders access to more than 1,300 airport lounges worldwide.

 You can add an authorized user to your card for $75 annually, and they’ll be able to enjoy the same lounge perks.

 You can save money by not splurging on airport food and have a place to relax while you wait for your flight.